conservationtechlab/dencam/README.md

 Sunsaver alarm uses the built in alarm messages used by the sunsaver.

-Error status displays errors when it does not detect usb connection to the sunsaver or if
+Error status displays an errror usually when their is no usb connection detected or the sunsaver may be off.

 ## Camera Preview Page